CBID2/100-Days-of-Open-Source/progress-tracker.md

 ## Day 68

 - **Project**: [LinksHub](https://github.com/rupali-codes/LinksHub)
-- **Description**: Today,I wanted to do a fresh pull request for [this issue](https://github.com/rupali-codes/LinksHub/issues/1693) and [that issue](https://github.com/rupali-codes/LinksHub/issues/1692)
+- **Description**: Today, I wanted to do a fresh pull request for [this issue](https://github.com/rupali-codes/LinksHub/issues/1693) and [that issue](https://github.com/rupali-codes/LinksHub/issues/1692).
 - **Tasks completed**: I managed to make the pull request.
 - **Challenges faced**: Even though I followed the directions in the [Contributing Guide](https://github.com/rupali-codes/LinksHub/blob/main/CONTRIBUTING.md#appending-new-categories-), I kept getting syntax errors in my terminal.
 I plan on solving it during the weekend.
 - **Resources used**: [LinksHub's Contributing Guide](https://github.com/rupali-codes/LinksHub/blob/main/CONTRIBUTING.md#appending-new-categories-) was helpful in regards to how to formatting certain links.